Enigma014/kaushur-gawun/README.md

 To make edits in the document, I recommend simply making changes in the [TEX file](./music-sheet.tex) (it's easy to write, if you just use GPT to help you out.)

 ### Generating the PDF
-- First install the [Narqalam](./Narqalam.ttf) file.
+- First install the [Gulmarg Nastaleeq](./GulmargNastaleeq8112013.ttf) font file.
 This is the font for the Kashmiri side of the lyrics.
 - Ensure you have LaTeX installed in your computer.
-Follow instructions [here](https://www.latex-project.org/get/).
+Follow instructions [here](https://www.latex-project.org/get/) if you need to.
 - To compile the TEX file, run the following in your terminal program:
 ```
 xelatex music-sheet.tex